best bottle for colic, Tommee Tippee bottles, Philips Avent bottles

 Anti-Colic System Vented tube inside bottle; reduces air bubbles Built-in valve in the teat; pushes air away from tummy

-Ease of Cleaning More parts to wash; takes slightly longer Fewer parts; faster and simpler to clean
+Ease of Cleaning More parts; takes slightly longer Fewer parts; faster and simpler to clean

 Heat-Sensing Feature Yes, straw changes colour if milk too hot No